masterpointio/github-action-opa-rego-test/README.md

 ## 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request or open any Issues you may have.
+Please feel free to submit a Pull Request or open any issues you may have.

 ## 💬 Example Pull Request Comments
 - ![Masterpoint GitHub Actions OPA Rego Test PR Example](./assets/readme-example-1.png)